aryanfredericks/Msc-Dessertation-3114556F/README.md

 encoder's posterior is actively harmful.

 **Single-LLM baseline / Tier 3 (F1 delta: -15.8)**
-The gap between Tier 3 (60.9) and the full Tier 4 system (76.7) represents the total contribution of agentic orchestration, holding the base model constant.
+The gap between Tier 3 (60.9) and the full Tier 4 system (76.7, pre-fix) represents the total contribution of agentic orchestration, holding the base model constant.
 This 15.8-point gain decomposes approximately as: heterogeneous routing adds ~5.0 (rare + pattern branches combined), the confidence gate adds ~2.6, and the remaining ~8.2 comes from the structured combiner and BERT span extraction replacing the LLM extractor.
 No single component accounts for the full gain, confirming that the architecture's value is emergent rather than attributable to any one design decision.

-**Tier 4 Extended / LLM-orchestrated arbitration (F1 delta: +2.5 overall, +9.9 macro)**
+**Tier 4 Extended / LLM-orchestrated arbitration (F1 delta: +2.5 overall, pre-fix)**
-Replacing the entire combiner — confidence gate included — with LLM-orchestrated tool selection recovers a further +2.5 strict F1 on top of the full Tier 4 system, holding span extraction and all three underlying branch methods constant.
-Critically, this gain is not uniform: it is concentrated almost entirely in the two entity types (CellLine, SequenceVariant) that the branch-resolution diagnosis showed were resolved by a single isolated branch with zero cross-branch competition under Tier 4.
-This confirms the KB confidence gate's earlier finding from the opposite direction — where a fixed threshold prevents harmful KB overrides, it also prevents beneficial ones, and an agent that can weigh evidence contextually per span recovers value the fixed rule structurally cannot access.
+Replacing the entire combiner — confidence gate included — with LLM-orchestrated tool selection recovered +2.5 strict F1 on top of the pre-fix Tier 4 system, concentrated almost entirely in CellLine and SequenceVariant.
+As the diagnostic section and the final head-to-head comparison above show, part of this apparent advantage was a byproduct of Tier 4's undiagnosed KB coverage gap rather than a pure arbitration-strategy
+effect: once both systems have the fix, Tier 4 Extended's overall lead disappears (80.3 vs. 79.3), even though its CellLine/SequenceVariant advantage — the part of the finding not confounded by the KB gap — remains real and substantial.

+**Human-referent allowlist fix (F1 delta: +3.6 for Tier 4, +0.1 for Tier 4 Extended)**
+The single largest lever identified in this dissertation, found through a systematic elimination of competing hypotheses (extraction ceiling, branch-ordering collisions, KB coverage) rather than intuition.
+Its effect size differs by more than an order of magnitude between the two arbitration strategies, which is itself the most interesting finding to come out of the fix: identical underlying tools, identical underlying bug, almost entirely different practical impact, depending on whether the branch is called unconditionally (Tier 4) or is one option an LLM must choose to exercise (Tier 4 Extended).

 ---